webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 The complexity comes from understanding all the values that WebRTC populates it with.

 This protocol is not specific to WebRTC.
 We will learn the Session Description Protocol first without even talking about WebRTC.
 WebRTC only really takes advantage of a subset of the protocol so we are only going to cover what we need.
-After we understand the protocol we will move on to its applied usage in WebRTC.
+After we understand the protocol, we will move on to its applied usage in WebRTC.

 ## What is the *Session Description Protocol* (SDP)?
 The Session Description Protocol is defined in [RFC 4566](https://tools.ietf.org/html/rfc4566).
 It is a key/value protocol with a newline after each value.
 It will feel similar to an INI file.